-When you only look at VoIP headsets your options for comfort, sound quality and durability are pretty flat.
-The headphones don't sound good enough to use for music or games, they aren't comfortable enough that you'd want to wear them any longer than you'd have to, and you simply don't expect them to last.
+When you only look at VoIP or gaming headsets your options for comfort, sound quality and durability are pretty flat.
+The headphones may not sound good, and they almost certainly aren't comfortable enough that you'd want to wear them any longer than you'd have to, and maybe worst of all, you simply don't expect them to last.

 Once you consider ModMic, however, the world is your proverbial oyster of amazing products you can use in AND out of the office.